digantamisra98/Mish/README.md

   * Comparison of Convergence Rates.
   * Normalizing constant for Mish to eliminate the use of Batch Norm.
   * Regularizing effect of the first derivative of Mish with repect to Swish.
-  * Memory Efficient Fast implementation of Mish for PyTorch/ CUDA
-  * Investigating the loss landscape for Mish.

 </details>